PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Material Matters

-• Consider swing weight, not just total weight
+• Consider "swing weight" (how the blade feels in motion) not just total weight

 Troubleshooting Common Paddling Problems